WesMilam/WesMilam/README.md

 🛠️ I love solving complex problems across diverse ecosystems, languages, and tools.

-📫 Want to connect?
-Tag me and I’ll respond—can’t always post contact details publicly.
+📫 Want to connect? wesmilamprime@gmail.com

 💡 Philosophy
 "Don’t chase the hottest stack.
 Learn fast, build smart.
 If you think the world needs it, create it."